nikpes123/Generative-AI-for-Humanity/README.md

   - Python 3.x
   - Deep learning libraries (TensorFlow or PyTorch, as per your implementation)
   - Common libraries like NumPy, scikit-learn, Pillow, and Matplotlib.

+## Further Reading
+For more detailed information about the project, including background, methodologies, and detailed analyses, please refer to the [Final Report PDF](./Final%20Report.pdf) available in this repository.

 ## How to Contribute
 - Interested in contributing?
 Please submit an issue or pull request with your suggestions or enhancements.